 The Bakken Region, home to one of the largest contiguous deposits of oil and natural gas in North America, is no stranger to extreme weather, easily dropping to sub-zero temperatures in winter and rising to over 100°F in the summer.

 But even more significant than the extremes is the fast fluctuation of temperature, often swinging from -20°F to 40°F in less than a day.
-In January of 1943, for example, Spearfish, South Dakota, experienced a 49 degree increase in temperature in only two minutes, crashing back down to where it started 27 minutes later.
-And on February 13 of just last year, Fort Belknap, Montana, experienced a temperature flux of 82 degrees between their morning low and their afternoon high.
+In January of 1943, for example, Spearfish, South Dakota, experienced a 49-degree increase in temperature in only two minutes, crashing back down to where it started 27 minutes later.
+And on February 13 of just last year, Fort Belknap, Montana, experienced a temperature flux of 82 degrees between its morning low and afternoon high.

 “Thermal cycling can wreak havoc on any connection, especially with the large temperature gradients that can exist between the internal product and external climate,” says Marty Rodriguez, VP of Engineering for the Boss Division.
 “We develop one-piece castings for items that are typically fabricated as weldments.
 We design our parts to eliminate as many weld seams and connections as possible.
 They get cold temperature tested and rated for -20°F to capture those extreme conditions.”
 Temperature variations like these demand incredible strength, flexibility, and durability from machines, parts, and people—including those in the hydraulic fracturing industry.

 Crimping a hose with the right amount of force is difficult because extreme weather conditions can cause major dimensional changes through thermal expansion and contraction—too tight and the hose is damaged, too loose and the hose can leak, which may cause an environmental issue and equipment downtime.